flayner2/TaIGa/README.txt

 multiple records from multiple, different organisms.
 TaIGa does check for duplicate names and ignores them.

 --tid: This changes TaIGa's behaviour to, instead of expecting any sort of name-based input, to expect a text file with a list of valid TaxIDs for a collection of organisms (or taxon levels).
-This is incompatible with the '-c' option, as TaIGa already skips the spelling correction when run with TaxIDs.
+This is incompatible with the '-c' option, as TaIGa skips the spelling correction when run with TaxIDs.

 ### Other Options:

--c: This disables TaIGa's name correcting functionality.
+-c: This enables TaIGa's name correcting functionality.
 The usefulness of this is discussed below.
 This is incompatible with '--tid'.
 See '--tid' above.

 -t: This sets the maximum number of retries TaIGa will do when fetching for taxonomic information for an organism.
 This can be